ldn-softdev/jtc/README.md

 }
 bash $
 ```
-The same idea applies to all `-u` operation: option `-m` alters there a replacement into a merging operation.
+The same idea applies to `-u` operation: option `-m` alters there a replacement into a merging operation.